geekonamotorcycle/Password-Manager-Templates/cloudflare-dns-token-template/README.md

 ## Contribution Guidelines

-- If you need to update or add fields, modify both the CSV file and this README.
+- If you need to update or add fields, modify both the MD file and this README.
 - Follow the formatting standards for consistency.
 - Submit a pull request with a clear description of changes.